 My adventures in animal raising are only just beginning.
 Several years ago, I was confronted with the horrors that are industrial animal production.
-I know that most farmers are just trying to make a living (one of the nicest men I know runs a concentration camp for pigs), but honestly, we’ve got to do a heck of a lot better.
+I know that most farmers are just trying to make a living, but honestly, we’ve got to do a heck of a lot better.
 I was vegan for four years but gave it up after developing increasingly acute symptoms of hypoglycemia.
 Now my goal is to produce as many of my own animal-derived foods as possible.
 So far, I’ve raised laying hens and some broiler chickens (as well as one nasty-tasting rooster), but I hope to expand soon into dairy–likely by way of goats.

 If you want to get in touch with me, feel free to leave a comment or email me at firstname.lastname@example.org.